JourdanThomas/CubeSat/Swarm_decode/README.md

 # IV - Web Interface Endpoints
 After launching pc.py, access the server in a browser via the displayed IP.
 Available routes:

-/index, /Live_Status, etc. – Visual interfaces
+- /index, /Live_Status, etc. – Visual interfaces
-/get_data – JSON dump of all recent data /get_device_data/<id> – Data from a specific CubeSat /get_config – Current configuration
+- /get_data – JSON dump of all recent data
+- /get_device_data/<id> – Data from a specific Frequency/CubeSat
+- /get_config – Current configuration
-/get_status – System diagnostics
+- /get_status – System diagnostics

 You can find more explanations in this repo in the `pictures` folder You can find examples of a config file and the log files in the `example` folder